 The report grade awarded per subject takes into account the best sustained effort, rather than the average, in attainment by the student across all summative assessments over the entire course.
 In the MYP, for each assessment criteria the best sustained effort approach is used when enough assessments have been completed.
-Until then, the best fit approach can be used based on the subject teacher's professional judgement which may take into account formative assessment data.
+Until then, the best fit approach can be used based on the subject teacher's professional judgement.